 GitGuardian integrates natively with GitHub via a GitHub app that you can install on your personal GitHub repositories and on the repositories of your GitHub organizations.

 Note: the GitGuardian GitHub app only has read access to your code.
 You will need Owner or Manager rights in GitGuardian to set up an integration or customize your settings.

 You can refer to the GitHub documentation for more information on GitHub apps.

 You can install GitGuardian on your personal GitHub account to monitor your personal repositories.

-To install GitGuardian on a GitHub organization you need to be an administrator of that GitHub organization.
+To install GitGuardian on a GitHub organization you need to be an owner of that GitHub organization.

 Navigate to Settings > Workspace > Integrations.

 Click on Install to start the GitHub app installation process (you will then be redirected to GitHub).

 Authenticate on GitHub if you are not already logged in.